splunk/public-o11y-docs/apm/span-tags/cmms.rst

 .. meta::
    :description: Learn how to generate a Monitoring MetricSet with a custom dimension.

 Generate Monitoring MetricSets (MMS) with custom dimensions to monitor your services in real time.
 Splunk APM provides a default set of MMS, but you can configure additional MMS using indexed span tags to create custom dimensions.
-You can use your MMS to create custom charts, dashboards, and detectors to keep track of what matters most to your team.
+You can use your MMS to create custom charts, dashboards, and detectors to track what matters most to your team.
 See :ref:`charts-dashboards-alerts`.

 What are MetricSets?
 =========================